-Fundamental considerations to a carve-out transaction include identifying, financing, equipping, and maintaining the physical space the business will occupy after the transaction closes.
-Relocating a business in connection with a transaction could result in significant disruption to business functions.
+Fundamental considerations to a carve-out transaction include identifying, financing, equipping and maintaining the physical space the business will occupy after the transaction closes.
+Relocating a business in connection with a transaction has the potential to result in significant disruption to business functions.

 A company with multiple business lines often operates all of its business units out of a single facility or, especially in the case of a large corporation, multiple shared facilities.
 This type of arrangement has obvious advantages in terms of cost savings and accessibility.
-For purposes of a carveout transaction, however, shared facilities present unique issues, regardless of whether the properties in question are leased or owned by the seller.
+For purposes of a carve-out transaction, however, shared facilities present unique issues, regardless of whether the properties in question are leased or owned by the seller.